an informal guide to off-highway bike touring across Australia

 - The road up to Karijini National Park via Millstream Chichester National Park will get you right through the heart of the Pilbara.
 Many of Australia’s best features take a bit of getting to, by bike, and this area pays off on the required diversion.
 There’s a huge shock of those gorgeous gorges, and a sudden bunch of 4WD encased tourists after days of solitude hacking your way to the Hamersley Range from the coast through archetypal WA landscape.

-- Travelling the south coast of Western Australia it’s best to modify the standard 130km/day bike tourist mentality through this astonishingly scenic corner of the continent.
-A dozen campsites near great inlets, plenty of National Parks to detour through, the Gloucester Tree climb, Cape Leeuwin to watch the Indian Ocean crash into the Southern Ocean in what feels like the end of the world, big surf smashing in at Yallingup, those huge Karri and Tingle tree forests, Margaret River wineries, Elephant Rocks etc. Not a route to hurry through.
+- Travelling the south coast of Western Australia it’s best to modify the standard 130 km/day bike tourist mentality through this astonishingly scenic corner of the continent.
+A dozen campsites near great inlets, plenty of National Parks to detour through, the Gloucester Tree climb, Cape Leeuwin to watch the Indian Ocean smash into the Southern Ocean in what feels like the end of the world, big surf crashing in at Yallingup, those huge Karri and Tingle tree forests, Margaret River wineries, Elephant Rocks, etc. Not a route to hurry through.